-- (a) When an individual makes an internal report, Merlin will process any personal data collected in compliance with applicable laws and regulations and in accordance with its Data Protection Policy and Employee Data Privacy Notice (where applicable).
-Data collected from the point at which an individual makes the report is held securely and accessed by, and disclosed to, only authorised individuals and only for the purposes of dealing with the report. - (b) Personal data collected by Merlin as a consequence of a report under this policy will be incorporated to a database controlled by the Group, for the purposes of processing the report and conducting any investigation required.
-Merlin may also need to share personal data with other companies/subsidiaries within the Group, external investigative agencies, legal counsel and/or local authorities.
-Such third parties may be based in territories outside the EU, like the

-United States of America, which do not offer an equivalent level of protection on data privacy as in EU.
-Nevertheless, if data transfers outside the EU are needed, Merlin will take appropriate measures to protect the data according to local regulations.
+- (a) When an individual makes an internal report, Merlin will process any personal data collected in compliance with applicable laws and regulations and in accordance with its Data Protection Policy and Merlin Data Privacy Notices (where applicable).
+Data collected from the point at which an individual makes the report is held securely and accessed by, and disclosed to, only authorised individuals and only for the purposes of dealing with the report. - (b) Personal data collected by Merlin which is connected to an investigation will be incorporated into a case management tool, for the purposes of processing the case and conducting any investigation required.
+Merlin may also need to share personal data with other parties, companies/subsidiaries within the Group, external investigative agencies, legal counsel and/or local authorities.
+Such third parties may be based in territories outside the EU, such as the United States of America, which do not offer an equivalent level of protection on data privacy as in EU.
+Nevertheless, if data transfers outside the EU are needed, Merlin will take ppropriate measures to protect the data according to local regulations. - (c) Personal data which is not relevant for the handling of a specific report will not be collected or, if accidentally collected, will be deleted without undue delay. - (d) Merlin recognises that it is important, and in everyone's interests, to keep written records during the investigative process.
+Records (including paper and electronic records in any form or format) will be stored for no longer than is necessary (see the annexes for jurisdictional requirements) and in a way that is proportionate to comply with Merlin's data privacy obligations and record-keeping obligations.
+Records that will be retained and treated as confidential, include:

-- (c) Personal data which are not relevant for the handling of a specific report will not be collected or, if accidentally collected, will be deleted without undue delay. - (d) Merlin recognises that it is important, and in everyone's interests, to keep written records during the concern raising process.
-Records will be stored for no longer than is necessary and in a way that is proportionate to comply with Merlin's data privacy obligations and record-keeping obligations.
-Records that will be retained and treated as confidential, include: - (i) the nature of the concern raised; - (ii) a copy of any written notification setting out the nature of the concern; - (iii) key documents/evidence; - (iv) the investigation workpapers; - (v) the investigator's report; - (vi) any written response by Merlin, including any action taken and the reasons for action taken; and - (vii) minutes of meetings. - (e) Where an individual requests a meeting for reporting purposes, Merlin will ensure, subject to the consent of the individual, that complete and accurate records are kept of the meeting which will be either: - (i) by making a recording of the conversation; or - (ii) through accurate minutes of the meeting prepared by the staff member responsible for handling the report.
+- (i) the nature of the concern raised; - (ii) a copy of any written notification setting out the nature of the concern; - (iii) key documents/evidence; - (iv) the investigation workpapers; - (v) the investigator's report; - (vi) any written response by Merlin, including any action taken and the reasons for action taken;and - (vii) minutes of meetings. - (e) Records within the SafeCall tool, will be sorted under the following principles: - (i) The SafeCall Operations Management team will have access removed 6 months after creation of the case record; - (ii) All data relating to a case will stay on the portal in Merlin's administrator view until the case is closed.
+No data will be redacted/removed while a case is open for as long as it is; and - (iii) The redaction period starts from the closure of a case, this is set at 6 months.
+Therefore, all personally identifiable information will be permanently deleted 6 months after closure. - (f) Where an individual requests a meeting for reporting purposes, Merlin will ensure, subject to the consent of the individual, that complete and accurate records are kept of the meeting which will be either: - (i) by making a recording of the conversation; or - (ii) through accurate minutes of the meeting prepared by the staff member responsible for handling the report.
 The reporting individual will be offered the opportunity to check, rectify and agree the minutes of the meeting by signing them.

-7.9 Duty to cooperate and preserve relevant evidence
+8.8 Duty to cooperate and preserve relevant evidence